bevy-cheatbook/bevy-cheatbook/src/programming/systems.md

 ---

-Systems are pieces of functionality, which are run by Bevy.
+Systems are pieces of functionality to be run by Bevy.
 They are typically implemented using regular Rust functions.
 This is how you implement all your game logic.
-Each system specifies what data it needs to access to do its thing, and Bevy will run them in parallel when possible.

 These functions can only take [special parameter types][builtins::systemparam], to specify what [data][cb::ecs-intro-data] you need access to.
 If you use